Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Introduction

-Semi-competing risks refers to the survival analysis setting where a non-terminal event of interest can occur before a terminal event of interest, but not vice versa \citep{fine2001semi}.
+Semi-competing risks refers to the time-to-event analysis setting where a non-terminal event of interest can occur before a terminal event of interest, but not vice versa \citep{fine2001semi}.
 Semi-competing risks are ubiquitous in health research, with example non-terminal events of interest for which death is a semi-competing terminal event including hospital readmission \citep{lee2015bayesian} and cancer progression \citep{jazic2016beyond}.
-An example where death is not the terminal outcome is preeclampsia (PE), a severe pregnancy-associated hypertensive condition that complicates between 2-8\% of all pregnancies and represents a leading cause of maternal and fetal/neonatal mortality and morbidity worldwide \citep{jeyabalan2013epidemiology}.
+An example where death is not the terminal outcome is preeclampsia (PE), a pregnancy-associated hypertensive condition that complicates between 2-8\% of all pregnancies and represents a leading cause of maternal and fetal/neonatal mortality and morbidity worldwide \citep{jeyabalan2013epidemiology}.
 PE can develop during the pregnancy starting at 20 weeks of gestation, but once an individual has given birth they can no longer develop PE, so PE onset and delivery form semi-competing risks.
 Clinically, the timing of these events is of vital importance.
 Once PE arises, maternal health risks increase as the pregnancy continues, while giving birth early to alleviate these risks may in turn pose risks to neonatal health and development.
 Therefore, we are motivated to develop risk models that identify covariates affecting risk and timing of PE while also characterizing the timing of delivery after PE has onset.

-Semi-competing risks framing represents a unique opportunity to learn about such joint outcomes, by (1) modeling the interplay between the events and baseline covariates, and (2) predicting the covariate-specific joint risk of experiencing combinations of the outcomes across time.
-Unfortunately, standard modeling approaches frame the task through consideration of either the non-terminal or terminal event alone, or of a composite endpoint \citep{jazic2016beyond}.
-While this enables the use of a wide variety of prediction methods that have been developed for univariate binary or time-to-event outcomes, modeling risk for one outcome represents both a lost opportunity and a severe misalignment with how health-related decisions are actually made; as the PE setting illustrates, clinical care is informed by the joint timing of PE onset and subsequent delivery, not just the risk of PE.
+Semi-competing risks data represent a unique opportunity to learn about outcomes jointly, by (1) modeling the interplay between the events and baseline covariates, and (2) predicting the covariate-specific risk of experiencing combinations of the outcomes across time.
+Unfortunately, analysts commonly collapse this joint outcome, considering either the non-terminal or terminal event alone, or a composite endpoint \citep{jazic2016beyond}.
+While this enables the use of prediction methods for univariate binary or time-to-event outcomes, modeling risk for one outcome is both a lost opportunity and a severe misalignment with how health-related decisions are actually made; as the PE setting illustrates, clinical care is informed by the joint timing of PE onset and subsequent delivery, not just risk of PE.